tomalrussell/nismod_teaching_kit/docs/lecture_01/Lecture_1.3.md

----
-title: "Mini-Lecture 1.3 -- Infrastructure services and sustainable development"
+# Mini-Lecture 1.3 -- Infrastructure services and sustainable development
-keywords:
--   Infrastructure services
--   Sustainable Development Goals (SDGs)
-authors:
--   Daniel Adshead
----

-## Short description

 This mini-lecture will delve deeper into the links between infrastructure and sustainable development through the range of services